S.L.A.I.: Steel Lancer Arena International: IDOL

-The Idol store allows you to purchase a persona that you will use to represent your character in HAVEN.
-There are 4 different lines of persona's, ranging from the cheap "Lo-Tek" models to the top-quality "Edge" series.
+The Idol store allows the player to purchase a persona that they will use to represent their character in HAVEN.
+There are 4 different lines of personas, ranging from the cheap "Lo-Tek" models to the top-quality "Edge" series.
 There is also the "Readout" series and the "Puppet" series.
 The Edge series is the most expensive, than the Readout series, the Puppet series and the least expensive but low quality series, the Lo-tek series.

 Beam Port

-The Beam Port allows you to move to different servers.
-This becomes necessary when you have either beaten all of the rankers on the server you started on, or once you cannot defeat any of the high rankers, so you must fight more D and C rankers.
+The Beam Port allows the player to move to different servers.
+This becomes necessary when the player has either beaten all of the rankers on the server they started on, or once they cannot defeat any of the high rankers, so they must fight more D and C rankers.

 Wild Machines

-First to unlock Wild Machines you must defeat at least 25 rankers.
+First to unlock Wild Machines the player must defeat at least 25 rankers.
 The Wild Machines store sells new rare weapons like a -powered laser weapon for the Proton SV and the XPC Thunderbird, a powerful laser weapon for the Hartman SV.
 They sell regular products like body mods and legs but at heavily upgraded levels like 5, 10, 15, and some times even 20.
-They also sell SVs that carry rare weapons!
-Sometimes they will sell special SVs like ELINT, MOLNIYA, and ARDITO but you must beat the 1st ranker and win the game to make them available.
+SVs carrying rare weapons are also sold here.
+Sometimes they will sell special SVs like ELINT, MOLNIYA, and ARDITO but the player must beat the 1st ranker and win the game to make them available.